 A purposeful drill technique has several acceptable answers.
 For example, if the teacher asks the students “where is the dog”?
 The students can say “it’s outside” or “the dog is outside” etc.

 The last continuum that can be used is restricted to free.
 This continuum looks at techniques from the position of who has the power.
 Generally, restricted techniques are ones that are teacher-centered, closed-ended, with high manipulation.
 Free techniques are often student-centered, open-ended, with unplanned responses.

 All levels of language teaching should have a mixture of techniques from all over any of the continuums mentioned in this post.
 It is common for teachers to have manipulative and automatic techniques for beginners and interactive and free techniques for advanced students.
 This is often detrimental particularly to the beginning students.

 The continuums here are simply for attempting to provide structure when a teacher is trying to choose techniques.
 It is not a black and white matter in classifying techniques.
-Different teachers while classify the same techniques in different places in a the continuum.
+Different teachers while classifying the same techniques in different places in a continuum.
 As such, the continuums should guide one’s thinking and not control it.